Happy International Women's Day

 Not only was Beatrix Potter a keen author and illustrator, she also developed a passion for natural science in her early 20s.
 In 1897, with the help of her uncle Sir Henry Roscoe (a notable chemist), Potter presented a paper called On the Germination of the Spores of Agaricineae to the Linnean Society.

-The character Peter Rabbit was born out of letters Potter wrote to family friends in 1893.
+The character Peter Rabbit was born out of letters that Potter had written to family friends in 1893.
 From these letters, Potter developed the character's story and wrote The Tale of Peter Rabbit.
 Her book was rejected by publishing houses six times, however, not to be deterred, she self-published in 1902 for her family and close friends.
 Lucky for us, family friend Canon Hardwicke Rawnsley read the book and pushed for it to be officially published.
 The book was an immediate success and started Potter on the path of writing many more stories.